howilovetheearth/lanyon/make-a-shrine.md

     target="_blank">
     send them to us
 </a>
-),create more murals, share this website with others and stay strong!
+), create more murals, share this website with others and stay strong!